Today, I wanted to show you four awesome back stretches to reduce low back pain.

 #4 – Forward Fold

 Start with one set of 2 reps with a hold of 10 seconds.
 The intensity of this static stretch is light.
-Look at elongating the muscles to have a light stretch.
+Look at elongating the muscles to have a slight stretch.

 This exercise strengthens the hamstring and glutes and works on the mobility and traction of the spine, which will help to relieve back pain.
 These are the four awesome back stretches to reduce low back pain.
 Give these exercises a go and your back will be happy that you did.

 If you want to learn how to get rid of your back discomfort permanently, then click here to check out the Low Back Pain Solved program, here!

 Rick Kaselj, MS